g1eny0ung/enhanced-docs-pingcap/README.md

 #### Chrome

-Run the `bundle` script and then load the `public` dir in `chrome://extensions`.
+Run the `bundle:chrome` script and then load the `public` dir in `chrome://extensions`.

-After making new changes, just run the script again and click the reload button.
+After making new changes, just run the script again and then go back to the extensions page and click the `reload` button.

 #### Firefox